Oyster card: Roll-out on National Rail

 Until January 2010, many rail operators did not accept Oyster PAYG and posted warning notices inside their stations.

-The National Rail network is mostly outside the control of Transport for London, and passenger services are run by number of independent rail companies.
+The National Rail network is mostly outside the control of Transport for London, and passenger services are run by a number of independent rail companies.
 Because of this, acceptance of Oyster PAYG on National Rail services was subject to the policy of each individual company and the roll-out of PAYG was much slower than on TfL services.
 For the first six years of Oyster, rollout on National Rail was gradual and uneven, with validity limited to specific lines and stations.

 Several rail companies have accepted London Underground single fares because they duplicate London Underground routes, and they adopted the Oyster PAYG on those sections of the line which run alongside the Underground.
 When TfL took over the former Silverlink Metro railway lines, PAYG was rolled out on the first day of operation of London Overground.
 As a consequence, some rail operators whose services run parallel to London Overground lines were forced to accept PAYG, although only after some initial hesitation.